Roksnet/Python-json-adapter-sqla/README.rst

 How to develop X-road services
 ------------------------------

-This is tutorial on how to develop your own X-road services with Python and JSON (REST).
+This is tutorial on how to develop your own X-road services with Python and JSON using X-road REST interface.
+More basic REST example can be found at https://github.com/Roksnet/Python-json-adapter-hello .

 For real life scenario, you need access to your information system’s database.
 Data handling is based on SQLAlchemy library which can be used with any popular RDBMS, including SQLite, Postgresql, MySQL, Oracle, MS-SQL etc.
 If you do not have access to the database, you can still follow this tutorial using local SQLite database.

 Python 3 is required.
-As operation system you can use any modern Linux distribution.
+As operation system you can use any modern Linux distribution, for example Ubuntu.

 For development environment you can also use Microsoft Windows.
 For installing Python in Windows, we recommend to install Cygwin (http://cygwin.com/setup-x86_64.exe) and select Python 3 among